Hand-holding notebook written Medicare Supplement Insurance

 What is the Average Cost of Supplemental Insurance for Medicare?

 Supplemental insurance can help to fill in the gaps when combined with Medicare.
 It is designed to help with deductibles, copays, coinsurance, and out-of-pocket costs.
-The average cost of supplemental insurance may vary based on different factors.
-And Medigap usually costs anywhere from $50 to $500 per month.
+The average price of supplemental insurance may vary based on different factors.
+Medigap usually costs anywhere from $50 to $500 per month.

 If you need help selecting a supplemental insurance plan that fits your needs, talk to one of our qualified health insurance agents today.